Opinion: The coronavirus is here to stay | DW | 31.12.2020

 Merkel is often accused of applying an overly sober and analytical approach even to major challenges.
 But somewhat uncharacteristically, in early 2020, Merkel gave a speech in which she referred to what she considered to be the most important qualities now necessary in German society: solidarity and the acceptance of far-reaching coronavirus restrictions and of unprecedented measures.

-And in her New Year's speech, she has made another appeal for this same kind of social cohesion.
-This comes at a time when many have grown tired of bad news, and feel angry or perplexed by the chaos surrounding Germany’s vaccination program.
+In her New Year's speech, she has made another appeal for this same kind of social cohesion.
+This comes at a time when many have grown tired of bad news and feel angry or perplexed by the chaos surrounding Germany’s vaccination program.
 So it was indeed vital to acknowledge the huge efforts that Germany has made in 2020 and will continue to have to make in 2021.

 In her speech, Merkel called on people to take a moment to commemorate all those who have died.
 She did not mince words regarding the small minority that denies the existence of the coronavirus, calling the conspiracy theories they espouse "dangerous and untrue" — and cruelly cynical towards coronavirus victims and their loved ones.

-Merkel praised doctors, caregivers, bus drivers, supermarket employees, police officers, soldiers and those working in Germany’s health care departments.
+Merkel praised doctors, caregivers, bus drivers, supermarket employees, police officers, soldiers and those working in Germany’s health care facilities.
 She also mentioned artists and business owners fearing for their livelihoods.

-Despite the general focus on the pandemic and its effects, Merkel did also very briefly hint at a hotly debated issue that had been centrally associated with her chancellorship until the outbreak began: the question of how much immigration — and how many asylum-seekers — Germany can cope with.
+Despite the general focus on the pandemic and its effects, Merkel did also very briefly hint at a hotly debated issue that had been centrally associated with her chancellorship until the outbreak began: the question of how much immigration — and how many asylum-seekers — Germany can handle.
 She spoke of the German company BioNtech, which developed the coronavirus vaccine now being administered across the globe.
-A company, she noted, that employs people from 60 different nations — illustrating that diversity is a force for progress.
+She noted that the company employs people from 60 different nations, illustrating that diversity is a force for progress.
 That sounded almost as if she wanted this diversity to be seen as part of her legacy.

 Anyone who expected Merkel to apologize for grave mistakes made in handling the pandemic, particularly in the past three months, will have been disappointed.
 Instead, she described the past 12 months as an ongoing learning process.